The Virtual Universe

 From Almelo via Enschede to Eurovision

-Ilse DeLange’s fourth studio album, The Great Escape, is overloaded with messages.
-If there had been a meter for hidden messages, it would blow up in your face when you play this album.
+Ilse DeLange’s fourth studio album, The Great Escape, contains the most messages.
+If there had been a meter for hidden messages, it would show an elevated reading when you play this album.
 If you read between the lines, this album comes with a message from God, Eve reincarnated, to Her husband, Adam reincarnated, to prepare himself.
 The album contains lyrics with parts that convey such a message.
 Noteworthy coincidences surround DeLange.
-DeLange was born on 13 May 1977, in Almelo, a town in the region of Twente, Netherlands.
-Almelo was also the hometown of Herman Finkers, a comedian who wrote ‘Kroamschudd’n in Mariaparochie’, a short animation picture about the possibility of Christ coming from Twente.
+DeLange was born on 13 May 1977 in Almelo, a town in the Dutch region of Twente.
+Almelo was also the hometown of Herman Finkers, a comedian who wrote ‘Kroamschudd’n in Mariaparochie’, a short animated picture about the possibility of Christ coming from Twente.

 My wife had dreamt about a large fire the night before the fireworks accident.
-On the day itself, she visited a friend who had just given birth to a baby.
+On the day itself, she visited a friend who had just given birth.
 Some of her other friends were also present.
 One of them came from Enschede.
 Just after my wife told this friend from Enschede about her dream, this friend received a text message asking whether she was all right.
 It was only then that they learned about the fireworks accident.
 Fourteen years later, Ilse Delange sang in the 2014 Eurovision Song Contest herself with Waylon as The Common Linnets.
-They came in second after Conchita Wurst, a transgender Jesus-look-alike.
+They came in second place after Conchita Wurst, a transgender Jesus look-alike.
 That is noteworthy, not only because it links DeLange to Jesus but also because early Christians performed a sex change on God in their scriptures.

 Jesus and Conchita Wurst at a Meet & Greet during the Eurovision Song Contest 2014.
 Albin Olsson (2014).
 CC BY-SA 3.0.
 Wikimedia Commons.